-Twenty-five years ago, Mr. Fierberg expanded his Washington, D.C.-based trial practice to establish the legal practice of representing victims of school violence nationwide.
+Twenty-five years ago, Mr. Fierberg expanded his Washington, D.C.-based trial practice to establish the only legal practice of representing victims of school violence nationwide.
 The aim was to develop the premier national trial practice for victims; one superior to those developed over decades by institutions to blame and punish victims and defeat their just claims.
 School Violence Law

 The achievement of that goal is evidenced by: